danfuzz/milky-cloud/README.md

 Copy the `scripts` directory wherever you want.
-It is itself a copy of [`bashy-lib`](https://github.com/danfuzz/bashy-lib), with an additional sub-library for this project.
-If you have your own verion of `bashy-lib`, you can instead just copy the directory `scripts/lib/milky-cloud`.
+It is itself a copy of [`bashy-lib`](https://github.com/danfuzz/bashy-lib), with an additional sub-library for this project and a top-level dispatch script.
+If you have your own verion of `bashy-lib`, you can instead just copy the directory `scripts/lib/milky-cloud` and (optionally) the top-level script.